TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 ## Step 4

 We extracted two useful information from this code.
 First, the vector table is at address `0x1a7c`, and second the `MakeFunctions` subroutine is at address `0x15b2`.
-This latter will be useful to double check the content of the vector table.
+The latter will be useful to double check the content of the vector table.

 After `MakeFunctions` has been executed the code returns and the next instruction stores the final size of the jump table 16 bytes after the address contained in `a6`.
 With the help of the structures shown above we know that at that offset we can find the `LIB_NEGSIZE` field, that contains the size of the jump table (number of bytes before the library).